pywbem/pywbem/src/testsuite/test_client/README.md

 Elements in `http_response` element
 -------------------------------------

+* `exception`:
+  The specification of an expected exception at the socket level, during sending of the HTTP request, by specifying the name of the static method of the `test_client.CallBack` class.

+  This is optional; if not specified, it defaults to None (=no exception is raised).
+If specified, the other elements will be ignored.

+  The following method names can be specified:

+  * `socket_ssl`
+    A `socket.sslerror` exception with arbitrary error code.

+  * `socket_104`
+    A `socket.error` exception with error code 104.

+  * `socket_32`
+    A `socket.error` exception with error code 32.

 * `status`:
   The numerical HTTP status in the HTTP response handed back to the PyWBEM client (e.g. 200).